IsuriUp/Power-BI/README.md

    - Card visual displaying the average rating of all titles.

 4. **Titles by Rating Group**:
-   - Bar chart showing the distribution of titles by rating groups.
+   - chart showing the distribution of titles by rating groups.

 5. **Ratings of Television vs. Movies**:
-   - Bar chart comparing the ratings of television shows versus movies.
+   - pie chart comparing the ratings of television shows versus movies.

 6. **Show Types**:
    - Donut chart showing the distribution of different types of shows (e.g., Movies, TV Series).